ericsonga/TeacherCSP/_sources/CSPNameStrings/ch4_exercises.rst

         .. tab:: Question

-           There is 1 error in the following code.
-Fix it to print correctly without errors.
+           You will get an error if you try to run the following code.
+Fix the code to print correctly without errors.
+It should print, "Your name is Carly and your age is 5."

            .. activecode::  ch4ex2q
                :nocodelens: